Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 4850 512MB should in theory be quite a bit faster than the Radeon HD 6570 (OEM) 1GB in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 4850 512MB should perform much faster than the Radeon HD 6570 (OEM) 1GB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison